 “Clear criteria help employees understand what’s expected of them to be considered successful in their roles, and what skills they need to get to the next level,” says Jose Guardado, seasoned recruiter, operator and founder of Build Talent.

-Also, train managers on how to talk about pay, including how decisions are made and your company’s compensation philosophy, the formal statement that explains how your organization pays and rewards its employees.
+Also, train managers on how to talk about pay, including how decisions are made and your company’s comp data and compensation philosophy, the formal statement that explains how your organization pays and rewards its employees.

 Mistake #2: Over-greasing the squeaky wheel

 Solution: Standardize your assessment of employee performance.

 If an employee complains about their compensation, claiming friends make more for similar roles at other companies, you may be tempted to make adjustments to keep the employee.
 However, by doing that you risk overvaluing that employee's contribution over another who isn’t questioning their comp.